openmsi/openmsistream_short_course/README.md

 ## cheat_sheets

-This folder holds two markdown documents listing precise commands to run.
+This folder holds three markdown documents listing precise commands to run.

 The first ("setup_for_activities") has instructions for getting your environment set up.
 You should work through what's described there *before the start of the afternoon session* on the first day of the course.

 The second document ("sensorpush_activity") has details on the programs we'll run during the SensorPush activity, for the second half of the afternoon on the first day.
 You don't need any further set up for that, it's just the commands we'll run together during that activity.

+The third document ("xrd_analysis") lists commands you can use to upload files to the example XRD analysis topic and run the example XRDAnalysisStreamProcessor program.

 ## config_files